jpmvferreira/gwcatalog/README.md

 ## Quick start
 You can either use this program as a Python package or as a CLI, where both provide access to the same features.
 This quick start guide will also show you how to use both.

-### Generating a MBHB catalog
+### LISA mock catalog
 The redshift distribution is provided by the mission specification L6A2M5N2 provided in [[2]](#2), with modifications and errors found in [[1]](#1).

-To generate the catalog you must select a population of binaries (Pop III, Delay, No Delay) and specify either the number of years or the number of events to generate the catalog.
+To generate the catalog you must select a population of MBHB, either Pop III, Delay or No Delay, and specify either the number of years or the number of events to generate the catalog.

-For example if you wish to generate 4 years worth of Pop III MBHB events:
+For example if you wish to generate 4 years worth of Pop III MBHB events measured by LISA:
 ```python
 redshifts, distances, errors = gwc.MBHB("Pop III", years=4)
 ```